-- 24.1 A final offer of employment should only be made when all checks have been satisfactorily completed and no offer letter should be sent which does not specify these terms, should there be any checks outstanding. - 24.2 Issuing an offer of appointment to the successful candidate before the contract is sent out is a good practice measure as it ensures the preferred candidate is informed in writing in the interim, thereby promoting a positive, professional image of the school and ensures the candidate is kept up to date. - 24.3 An offer of appointment to the successful candidate should be conditional upon: - the receipt of at least two satisfactory references (if those have not already been received) - verification of the candidate's identity and proof of eligibility to work in the UK (if that could not be verified at the interview) by original documentary evidence, preferably including a photograph. - a check of the Barred list and, a satisfactory DBS disclosure.
-(N. B. for employees who have lived or worked outside the UK, any other checks that the school deem appropriate, such as a letter of good conduct.) - a letter of professional standing (for overseas teachers only).
+24.1 A final offer of employment should only be made when all checks have been satisfactorily completed and no offer letter should be sent which does not specify these terms, should there be any checks outstanding.

+24.2 Issuing an offer of appointment to the successful candidate before the contract is sent out is a good practice measure as it ensures the preferred candidate is informed in writing in the interim, thereby promoting a positive, professional image of the school and ensures the candidate is kept up to date.

+24.3 An offer of appointment to the successful candidate should be conditional upon:

-- prohibition order check (if applicable) - verification of the candidate's medical fitness - verification of qualifications from documentation brought to interview (or verified after the interview); - verification of professional status where required e.g. Teaching Agency registration, QTS status (unless properly exempted), NPQH; - (for teaching posts) verification of successful completion of statutory induction period (applies to those who obtained QTS after 7 May 1999); unless they are an Early Career Teacher. - (for non-teaching posts) satisfactory completion of the probationary period if coming from another Luton maintained school and will therefore have continuous service. - 24.4 A template conditional offer letter is attached in Appendix 11 - 24.5 If two satisfactory references are not received but the individual has started work the offer cannot be withdrawn even if the contract stipulates that the offer is 'conditional'.
+- the receipt of at least two satisfactory references (if those have not already been received) - verification of the candidate's identity and proof of eligibility to work in the UK (if that could not be verified at the interview) by original documentary evidence, preferably including a photograph. - a check of the Barred list and, a satisfactory DBS disclosure.
+(N. B. for employees who have lived or worked outside the UK, any other checks that the school deem appropriate, such as an overseas criminal record check or letter of good conduct.) - a letter of professional standing (for overseas teachers only) - prohibition order check (if applicable) - verification of the candidate's medical fitness - verification of qualifications from documentation brought to interview (or verified after the interview); - verification of professional status where required e.g. Teaching Agency registration, QTS status (unless properly exempted), NPQH; - (for teaching posts) verification of successful completion of statutory induction period (applies to those who obtained QTS after 7 May 1999); unless they are an Early Career Teacher. - (for non-teaching posts) satisfactory completion of the probationary period if coming from another Luton maintained school and will therefore have continuous service.

+24.4 A template conditional offer letter is attached in Appendix 11

+24.5 If two satisfactory references are not received but the individual has started work the offer cannot be withdrawn even if the contract stipulates that the offer is 'conditional'.
 Undertaking this practice is in breach of Keeping Children Safe in Education.
 In this case, a dismissal procedure would need to be invoked.
 Please contact the Luton HR Traded Services Team to seek assistance.

-This is another reason why it is important to obtain satisfactory checks before the successful candidate starts their employment. - 24.6 Advice should also be sought from the Luton HR Traded Services Team where: - an applicant has provided false information in, or in support of his/her application - there are serious concerns about an applicant's suitability to work with children - the candidate is found to be on the Barred List or the DBS disclosure shows s/he has been disqualified from working with children by a court
+24.6 Advice should also be sought from the Luton HR Traded Services Team where:

+- an applicant has provided false information in, or in support of their application - there are serious concerns about an applicant's suitability to work with children - the candidate is found to be on the Barred List or the DBS disclosure shows they have been disqualified from working with children by a court